docpad-archive/documentation/01-start/03-overview.html.md

 Layouts should include child content, which is done using the `content` [template data](/docpad/template-data#standard-template-data) variable.
 For instance, the code to use the content variable with the [Eco](https://github.com/sstephenson/eco/) templating engine via the [Eco DocPad plugin](/plugin/eco) would be `<%- @content %>`.

-#### The `render` Directory
+#### The `documents` Directory

 Documents are files that we would like to render.
 Rendering occurs extension to extension in the same way the Ruby on Rails asset pipeline works.
-This means the document `src/render/hello.ext1.ext2.ext3` is rendered from `ext3` to `ext2`, then from `ext2` to `ext1`, resulting in the file `out/hello.ext1`.
-More common examples of this are rendering [CoffeeScript](http://coffeescript.org/) to JavaScript with the document `src/documents/script.js.coffee` to `out/script.js` or writing a blog post that renders from [Markdown](http://daringfireball.net/projects/markdown/) to HTML with the document `src/render/blog/hello.html.md` to `out/blog/hello.html`.
+This means the document `src/documents/hello.ext1.ext2.ext3` is rendered from `ext3` to `ext2`, then from `ext2` to `ext1`, resulting in the file `out/hello.ext1`.
+More common examples of this are rendering [CoffeeScript](http://coffeescript.org/) to JavaScript with the document `src/documents/script.js.coffee` to `out/script.js` or writing a blog post that renders from [Markdown](http://daringfireball.net/projects/markdown/) to HTML with the document `src/documents/blog/hello.html.md` to `out/blog/hello.html`.

 The reason we do not support direct rendering from `script.coffee` to `script.js` is that such a convention would eliminate the ability to combine extension renderings, also because ambiguity between extensions that can be rendered in multiple ways.
 For instance the `coffee` extension could be rendered using [CoffeeScript](http://coffeescript.org/) to JavaScript or using [CoffeeKup](http://coffeekup.org/) to HTML.
 However, if you really want to use just a single extension, such a thing is supported by the `renderSingleExtensions` meta property.